 - Reduce font size: 10pt body, 11pt section headers, 16pt name.
 Don't go below 10pt body.

 - Cut older roles: jobs older than 10-15 years can be summarized in 1-2 lines.
 Roles older than 15 years can be omitted entirely.
+(For experienced candidates this also reduces age bias and keeps the ATS years-of-experience field aligned — see resume tips for workers over 50.)

 - Remove weak bullets: any bullet that doesn't have a verb + outcome is removable.